Blog Article: Designer Initials, Signatures and Monograms on Coins

 MG - Mathew Gee.
 Perth Mint, on coins issued for Australia.

 MG (monogram) - Michael Gaudioso.
-U.S. Mint, on coins issued for the United States (2008 - 2020).
+U.S. Mint, on coins issued for the United States (2008 - present), Royal Mint, on coins issued for the United Kingdom (2025).

 mh (monogram, small m and h together) - Miroslav Hric.
 Czech Mint, on coins issued for Niue (2022 - present).